Neurodivergent-Affirming Therapy in Ontario

 Close-up of a calm body of water reflecting the colors of a sunset sky, with ripples near the top.

-ADHD- and autism-affirming therapy focuses on understanding your unique nervous system and helping you build strategies that support your well-being, rather than forcing you to fit into rigid expectations.
+Neurodivergent-affirming therapy focuses on understanding your unique nervous system and helping you build strategies that support your well-being; rather than forcing you into rigid expectations.

-In therapy, we work together to explore what helps you feel more grounded, regulated, and resourced - emotionally, mentally, and physically.
+In therapy, we work together to explore what helps you feel more grounded, regulated, and supported; emotionally, mentally, and physically.
 Sessions are flexible and responsive to your needs, energy levels, and processing style.

-• Understand ADHD- or autistic-related patterns without shame
+• Understanding ADHD- or autism-related patterns without shame

 Close-up of a chessboard with black chess pieces set up for a game, focus on the black king and knight.